google/wuffs/doc/spec/nie-spec.md

     are 4 or 8 bytes per pixel.
   - Future format versions may allow other byte values, but in version 1, it must be '\xFF', then 'b' or 'r', then 'n' or 'p', then '4' or '8'.
 - 4 bytes little-endian `uint32` width.
+The high bit must not be set.
 - 4 bytes little-endian `uint32` height.
+The high bit must not be set.

 The payload: